cs264sp25/proj-flashcards-app/PROPOSAL.md

    - Add support for common markdown formatting

 2. Develop study progress tracking (Secondary Feature #2)
-   - Implement the backed to perform CRUD operations on studies
+   - Implement the backend to perform CRUD operations on studies
    - Implement the frontend to support backend operations
    - Integrate "study" feature on decks